tablet6/AdvancedLaneFinding/writeup_template.md

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+Comments from Review:
+"Lanes are drawn on the distorted frame instead of undistorted one."

+Comments from me:
+Lane lines are now shown on the undistorted frames than on the original frames.
+From the project Rubric here is the criteria:
+"Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!)"
+I believe my video have wobbly lines, but I think not catastrophic.
+I agree I need to do a better job.
+I wanted to know if the lane lines are catastrophoic that the Project couldn't be accepted?

 Here's a [link to my video result](./output_images/project_video_mapped.mp4)